LSU-UE4/UE5-Level-Design/setting-up/README.md

 Select `Perforce` as the **Provider** and enter the **Server** address.
 Enter your **Username** and the name of your **Workspace** (this can be selected from the **Available Workspaces** drop down menu).

+Press the <kbd>Accept Settings</kbd> button.
+You should see a pop up on the bottom right saying that it was succesfully connected to source control.

 ![select source control](images/selectSourceControl.png)

 ![](../images/line2.png)